 If we get enough participation, I expect we may split up into teams, to cover some of the various topics that bear discussion as we rethink SSI.

-The broad topics that I’m considering currently are:
+Some early broad topics that we are considering currently are:

 - Beyond Property: Principal Authority and the Legal Foundation of SSI.
 Agency law, principal authority, and revamping or expanding the SSI principles based on them.